What’s the Difference Between Goose and Swan?

 Uses

 One other difference between goose and swan is how they are used.
 Goose can be used as guard animals.
-Yes, I know this sharply contrasts with how docile we’ve made them seem, but the truth is that they have a degree of aggressiveness that comes to play when necessary.
+Yes, I know this sharply contrasts with how docile we’ve made them seem, but the truth is that they have a degree of aggressiveness that comes into play when necessary.

 The swan can also be used to keep the lake clean and fresh.
 They eat up algae formed on the lake and help to keep the water level normal.